UPDATED INFORMATION – PLEASE FULLY READ!

 First and foremost, we wish you, your family, and your Scouting community well during this unprecedented time.
 The health and safety of our communities are of the utmost importance, and we encourage you to be safe and stay well.

 As discussed in past communications, the Hawk Mountain Council Leadership Team continues to monitor the novel Coronavirus (Covid-19) at the local, state and federal levels.
-The Pennsylvania Department of Education has extended the closure of schools until April 6 and many school districts are extending that closure through the Easter Holiday and Spring Break.
-Gov. Wolf has ordered all non-essential stores in Pennsylvania to remain closed and has only allowed life-sustaining business to remain open.
+Gov. Wolf has ordered all non-essential stores in Pennsylvania to remain closed and has only allowed life-sustaining businesses to remain open.

 Status of Council Events